Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: LDR- s as General Approximators

 \section{LDR-\surm s as General Approximators}

-In this section, we motivate the usage of structured unrestricted-rank matrices (\surm s) for parameter efficient fine-tuning by showcasing their role as approximators of various classes of matrices.
-Without loss of generality, we assume that all our matrices have real entries and $n=m$ ( square matrices).
-We denote the rank of $\mathbf{F}$ from Eq. \ref{eq:ldr} as $r$.
+In this section, we motivate the usage of structured unrestricted-rank matrices (\surm s) for parameter-efficient fine-tuning.
+In general, the parameter updates $\Delta\mathbf{W}$ can be arbitrary matrices, and an effective parameterization of $\Delta \mathbf W$ should be sufficiently expressive to approximate them.
+Since we use structured update rank matrices (\surm s) to parameterize $\Delta \mathbf W$, we demonstrate that SURMs can approximate various classes of matrices.
+Without loss of generality, in this section, we assume that all our matrices have real entries and that weight matrices are square ($n=m$).